 Does a peaceful and long night of sleep seem like a dream to you?
-You’re not alone in this- over half the adults all over the world suffer from sleep problems and insomnia.
+You’re not alone in this- over half the adults all over the world suffer from sleep deprivation and insomnia.
 Disturbed sleep is quite an inconvenience that leaves you dragging the following day and it can affect your emotional and physical health equally.
 It negatively affects your memory, concentration, and mood, and it increases your risk for depression, obesity, type-2 diabetes, cardiovascular disease, and pressure.

 Having said all that, there are easy, natural fixes that may help you sleep better.
 It’s not always necessary to use sleep products or aids available in the open market or through prescription.
 There are natural ways to cure sleeping problems.

 Insomnia may be temporary or it is long-term.
 But irrespective of how long you have it, it is not fun at all.
 At some point or another, most people will experience a brief, unpleasant bout of insomnia.
 Often, it’s the result of stress or a change in routine or medications that mess with sleep like antidepressants, pressure meds, allergy meds, and corticosteroids.
 The great news is that sometimes, once you discover how to cope with it, your sleep pattern will go back to normal.